-The University of Pikeville is the leading higher education institution of Central Appalachia.
-Founded in 1889, UPIKE remains steadfast in our commitment to preparing students for the future while creating intellectual, cultural and economic opportunities for Appalachia.
+Founded in 1889, the University of Pikeville remains steadfast in our commitment to preparing students for the future while creating intellectual, cultural and economic opportunities for Appalachia.

 At the University of Pikeville, we are committed to preparing students for professional and personal success.
 We will ensure that by the time UPIKE students complete their college experience they will have had the opportunities and experiences in the areas of: